 - Create uniform standards for clean, healthy, and sustainable food production.

-- Help producers market foods grown or raised within those standards effectively market their products to interested consumers.
+- Help producers of foods grown or raised within those standards effectively market their products to interested consumers.

 - Empower consumers to easily identify and select foods produced in ways that aligned with their values and priorities.